github/training-kit/git-guides/git-status.md

 git status
 ```

-`git status` shows the status of your Git working directory.
+`git status` shows the current state of your Git working directory and staging area.

 <!--*   Spiderweb menu of related terms here.
 What does this mean?-->

 ## What Does `git status` Do?

 When in doubt, run `git status`.
-This is _always_ a good idea. `git status` doesn't ever change anything, but gives you information on your repository.
+This is _always_ a good idea.
+The `git status` command only outputs information, it won't modify commits or changes in your local repository.

-Depending on your situation, `git status` will give you different information.
+A useful feature of `git status` is that it will provide helpful information depending on your current situation.
 In general, you can count on it to tell you:

 - Where `HEAD` is pointing, whether that is a branch or a commit (this is where you are "checked out" to)
 - If you have any changed files in your current directory that have not yet been committed